carpeliam/at-journal-2024/src/entries/at-day-131-wadleigh-stream-lean-to-to-abol-pines.md

 ---
 Originally was going to stay at Hurd, but decided to press as there seems to be a lot of people summiting and I wanted to make sure I get a spot at Birches.
-Got some views of Katahdin, but had to take breaks to pay Shaw s and message Ted.
+Got some views of Katahdin, but had to take breaks to pay Shaw's and message Ted.
 Meeting up with him on the summit still feels like a loose plan but I think it ll work out!

-Sleep now, Ranger s station in the morning.
-Boo, it s raining… I just spent 2 days getting things dry.
+Sleep now, Ranger's station in the morning.
+Boo, it's raining… I just spent 2 days getting things dry.
 This too shall pass.